 Beyond the ZD10LCD we offer 2 main stock stepper motor controllers for peristaltic pumps.
 These are the ZDSP 2A controller and the ZD10 stepper motor controller.
 Both units are used widely with a range of pumps and motors from NEMA 11s up to NEMA 23.

-We regularly carry out bespoke design projects in the perstaltic pump market, delivering tailored solutins for a range of customers around the world.
+We regularly carry out bespoke design projects in the peristaltic pump market, delivering tailored solutions for a range of customers around the world.
 To that end, if there is something that you would be interested in pursuing, please have a look at our bespoke motor controller design page and request a quote.

 As you are most likely aware, brushless motors offer huge benefits over brushed DC and AC motors, especially in pump applications where weight and energy efficiency can be hugely important.
 We offer a wide range of brushless motor controllers for pumps including sensorless, sensored, trapezoidal and sinusoidal designs.
 This is also our most common area of bespoke motor control design so we have a wealth of experience in getting the right controller for your pump.